richardschoen/iforgit/knowledge/object_source_change_querysql.md

     order by program_library,program_name;
 ```

-## This query lists all program and command objects in a library.
+## This query lists all program and command objects in a library along with source info for non-ILE objects
-For ILE object you will get object change info, but source file info doesn't show up for ILE objects so this many not be as useful for you.
+For ILE objects you will get object change info, but source file info doesn't show up for ILE objects so this many not be as useful for you.
 ❗ ILE objects do not show source file info, but non-ILE objects do.
 The ```bound_module``` query above covers ILE objects and their source files.
 ```
 -- Get program statistics for selected library